texfaq/texfaq.github.io/FAQ-citeURL.md

-There is good reason to use the [`url`](https://ctan.org/pkg/url) or [`hyperref`](https://ctan.org/pkg/hyperref) packages in this context: BibTeX has a habit of splitting lines it considers excessively long, and if there are no space characters for it to use as ''natural'' breakpoints, BibTeX will insert a comment (`%`) character&nbsp;&hellip; which is an acceptable character in an URL.
-Any current version of either of the [`url`](https://ctan.org/pkg/url) or [`hyperref`](https://ctan.org/pkg/hyperref) packages detects this ''`%`--end-of-line'' structure in its argument, and removes it.
+There is good reason to use the [`url`](https://ctan.org/pkg/url) or [`hyperref`](https://ctan.org/pkg/hyperref) packages in this context: BibTeX has a habit of splitting lines it considers excessively long, and if there are no space characters for it to use as "natural" breakpoints, BibTeX will insert a comment (`%`) character&nbsp;&hellip; which is an acceptable character in an URL.
+Any current version of either of the [`url`](https://ctan.org/pkg/url) or [`hyperref`](https://ctan.org/pkg/hyperref) packages detects this "`%`--end-of-line" structure in its argument, and removes it.